somaticio/tensorflow.rb/README.md

 # Ruby-Tensorflow

 ## Disclaimer
-This gem is currently a work in progress and is not functional.
+This gem is currently a work in progress and is not properly functional.
 However very soon the whole project will be uploaded on ruby gems.

 ## Description
-This repository contains Ruby API for utilizing (Tensorflow)[https://github.com/tensorflow/tensorflow].
+This repository contains Ruby API for utilizing (Tensorflow) [https://github.com/tensorflow/tensorflow].

 ## Dependencies